jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 If you have additional user you want to add, repeat the above command with the user and password.
 In our examples, the password is the last argument of the command.

-Based on the role names and password we created earlier  in postgres, this is what our file  **/etc/pgpool-II/pool_passwd** should look like after we generate all the entries.
+Based on the role names and password we created earlier  in Postgres, this is what our file  **/etc/pgpool-II/pool_passwd** should look like after we generate all the entries.

     postgres:md53175bce1d3201d16594cebf9d7eb3f9d
     pgpool:md5f24aeb1c3b7d05d7eaf2cd648c307092